-> "For me, all races are valid, as long as they are organized on permanent circuits and racetracks, equipped with facilities and equipment suitable to ensure the protection of the public and to limit the risks of the drivers.
-Unfortunately, this fundamental requirement is sometimes not respected either by the organizers or by the authority that has to approve and endorse their initiatives".
+"For me, all races are valid, as long as they are organised on permanent circuits and racetracks, equipped with facilities and equipment suitable to ensure the protection of the public and to limit the risks of the drivers.
+Unfortunately, this fundamental requirement is sometimes not respected either by the organisers or by the authority that has to approve and endorse their initiatives".

-> "Ferrari has assumed the burden of granting the Scuderia Everest free use of an efficient F1 312 T single-seater prepared according to the 1976 International Regulations.
+"Ferrari has assumed the burden of granting the Scuderia Everest free use of an efficient F1 312 T single-seater prepared according to the 1976 International Regulations.
 The operation tends to ascertain if, among the young drivers that Minardi will try, an element to be included in the future programs of Ferrari emerges".

 Why, by the way, in these last years hasn't a Stewart or a Fittipaldi or a Lauda emerged in Italy?

 "There are many reasons and I will not enumerate them.
 I limit myself to observing that the selective attempts made have not been conducted with planned adherence to the actual needs of the problem.
 And then, unfortunately, the only one who had clear ideas, our friend Eugenio Dragoni who was dedicated to this, suddenly passed away.
 In spite of this situation, let's not forget that a Brambilla, passed at thirty-six years old from the motorcycle to the car, and is among the most quoted drivers".